xdividr/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

 You can either add the domain connected to the DreamCompute public ip address using an A record or use the ip address itself.
 Better connect the domain to your instance before you provision.
-See this `Dreamhost KB article on Custom DNS Records
+See this `DreamHost KB article on Custom DNS Records
 <https://goo.gl/vYHa1h>`_ .